CS2103JAN2017-T09-B3/main/docs/UserGuide.md

 However, do take note of the following:

 TITLE is the name of a task.
-Only TITLE is compulsory when you want to add a task, other fields are optional<br>
+Only TITLE is compulsory when you want to add a task, other parts are optional<br>
 CONTENT is the description of a task <br>
 DATE can be in any of following formats